scala/docs.scala-lang/_overviews/getting-started/index.md

 You can define a method with `def` keyword and mark it as a "main" method with the `@main` annotation, designating it as the entry point in program execution.
 The method's type is `Unit`, which means it does not return a value. `Unit` can be thought of as an analogue to `void` keyword found in other languages.
-The `println` method will print the `"Hello World!"` string to standard output.
+The `println` method will print the `"Hello, World!"` string to standard output.

-To run the program, execute `scala-cli run hello.scala` command.
+To run the program, execute `scala run hello.scala` command.
 The file will be compiled and executed, with console output similar to following:
 ```
-$ scala-cli run hello.scala
+$ scala run hello.scala
-Compiling project (Scala 3.4.2, JVM (20))
+Compiling project (Scala 3.5.0, JVM (20))
-Compiled project (Scala 3.4.2, JVM (20))
+Compiled project (Scala 3.5.0, JVM (20))
 Hello, World!
 ```